 The Fire Next Time is written from the perspective of the author himself, James Baldwin, an African-American who was born into poverty in Harlem in 1924.
-Known as a writer of both literary and intellectual… (read full character analysis)
+Known as a writer of both literary and intellectual… read analysis of James Baldwin

 James Baldwin’s fourteen-year-old nephew.
-James bears a striking resemblance to his father, the author’s brother, and even exhibits, according to Baldwin, a similar personality: a tendency to act aggressively in order to not appear… (read full character analysis)
+James bears a striking resemblance to his father, the author’s brother, and even exhibits, according to Baldwin, a similar personality: a tendency to act aggressively in order to not appear… read analysis of James

 James Baldwin’s stepfather, to whom he never refers by name, and with whom he had a contentious and even bitter relationship.
-As a teenager, Baldwin views his father as a relentless authority figure dominating… (read full character analysis)
+As a teenager, Baldwin views his father as a relentless authority figure dominating… read analysis of Baldwin’s Father

 James’s father and Baldwin’s younger brother.
 Baldwin only mentions his brother in order to tell James that he takes after him.